rhotter/scanning-tank/README.md

 # Hydrophone Scanning Tank

 I turned a 3D printer into a hydrophone scanning tank.
-This was ~100x cheaper than buying a hydrophone scanning tank.
+This was ~100x cheaper than buying a hydrophone scanning tank (>$50k).

+You can use [Pronterface](https://www.pronterface.com/) for moving the 3d printer.

 ![Tank image](image.png)